 Down the Internet rabbit hole I went.
-I’d heard good things about the Trango Phase Alpine Draws, and I was keen to learn more.
-I recently took them with me on an Alaska trip and climbed in Hatcher’s Pass.
-Here is the nitty gritty:
+I’d heard good things about the Trango Phase Alpine Draws, and honestly, I was just obsessed with the color combination.
+Keen to learn more, I took them with me on an Alaska trip and climbed in Hatcher’s Pass.
+Here is the nitty-gritty:

 The Trango Phase Alpine Draws includes a Phase Straight Wire Carabiner on one end of the quickdraw.
 It’s meant to clip protection, either gear or a bolt.
 A Phase Bent Wire Carabiner rests on the rope end.
 Thanks to a large rope bearing surface and good gate clearance, both of these carabiners offer smooth and seamless clipping, not to mention clipping these biners are incredibly satisfying.
 The strength ratings are as follows: strength for major axis (closed) is 22 kilonewtons.
 Strength for major axis (open) is 7 kilonewtons.
 Strength for minor axis is 8 kilonewtons.

 All of these specs make these the perfect all-around carabiners for racking up on a harness.
 Both wire carabiners are “D” shaped and individually, weigh 30g.
 They are connected with a 60cm-long, 11mm-wide sling.
 With a 60cm Dyneema blend sling, in total, the Phase Alpine Draw weighs in at 80g total.
 They are connected with a 60cm-long, 11mm-wide sling.
 With a 60cm Dyneema blend sling, in total, the Phase Alpine Draw weighs in at 80g total.